 Comfort is perhaps one of the more important rating metrics for any backpack.
 We had models with nicely supported, well-ventilated back panels and cushioned shoulder straps and waist belts, and others with thin, narrow straps and hot, sweaty pack panels.
 Another big factor in comfort is how supportive the frame of the pack is under heavy loads.
 Most of our higher volume packs were comfortable even when loaded to capacity.

 We rated each pack not just for its overall storage volume, but how well-organized and intuitively designed the storage system was.
 Are there pockets for your keys and wallet?
 Are they easily accessible without having to take off and open up the pack?
 Is there enough room to fit a jacket or sweater?
-Our lineup includes three lumbar packs for shorter outings, three 18-liter packs for longer day trips, and everything in between.
+Our lineup includes a range of storage capacities, from super-minimalist up to 18-liter packs for longer day trips, and everything in between.
 We also have packs with specialty storage compartments for biking gear or other small tools.

 Since manufacturers' claimed weights can sometimes be a little less than accurate, we also weighed each hydration pack on the same scale and recorded the results for you.
 There are usually obvious tradeoffs between weight, volume, and features, and we break down which models have the best volume to weight ratios, the best features, and the biggest bang for your buck.